JayMO312/Deep-Learning-LSTM-SRNN/README.md

 # Deep-Learning-LSTM-SRNN
-Script employs LSTM neural networks to predict future numerical sequences.
+This script employs LSTM Symplectic Neural Networks to predict future numerical sequences.
 It loads, preprocesses &amp; splits historical data for training &amp; validation.
 Model is trained &amp; visualized, then utilized to forecast future sequences &amp; confidence rating.
 Adaptable to diverse datasets &amp; prediction needs, offers customizable parameters for optimal performance

 LSTM Sequence Prediction for Numerical Sequences
-This script utilizes a Long Short-Term Memory (LSTM) neural network to predict future sequences of numerical values.
+The script utilizes a Long Short-Term Memory (LSTM) neural network to predict future sequences of numerical values.
 It trains on historical data and forecasts future sequences based on the learned patterns.

 Overview

 The script consists of the following main steps:

 Data Loading and Preprocessing: Loads historical sequences of numbers from a text file and preprocesses the data for LSTM training.